 Located just a few minutes from the campsite by foot, Croyde Beach is a very popular surfing spot in the UK.
 There is a surf school on the beach which provides lessons for anyone above the age of 8.
 Making this campsite trip very family friendly.
 Most campers will take a regular trip into Croyde village, which has a very family feel and offers a nice variety of eateries, cafes and shops.
 Alternatively, there are many walking routes which visitors take through the surrounding national parks.

-All in all, this is a great little gem of a campsite, located in a stunning part of the UK with amazing facilities and great staff to make the trip memorable.
+All in all, this is a great little gem of a campsite in Devon, located in a stunning part of the UK with amazing facilities and great staff to make the trip memorable.

 Long Beach Camping and Touring site, Hemsby, Norfolk